Code-Institute-Submissions/smoothie-recipe-project/README.md

 successfully.

 The site also contains a Stats page demonstrating some visual data.
 This pie chart breaks down the number of recipes containing each dietary requirement.
 It has been created using Chart JS and fits in with the UI / UX of the overall site.
+Further research in to chart sizing for responsive design should be carried out.

 ### Features Left to Implement